What is Single Sign-On (SSO)

 The primary security risk associated with SSO is that it creates a single point of failure.
 If an attacker is able to compromise a user's SSO credentials, they could potentially gain access to all of the user's applications and data.
 This could lead to significant data loss and damage.

 To mitigate this risk, it's important to use strong authentication methods, such as two-factor authentication, and to monitor for suspicious activity.
 It's also important to educate users about the importance of protecting their login credentials.
+To further enhance reliability, incorporating redundancy is essential for maintaining uninterrupted access and security.

 Implementation challenges